Async Operations

 await client.criteria.aget_or_generate_many(prompt_template)

-responses = await client.responses.agenerate_many(prompt_template, collection=collection)
+responses = await client.responses.agenerate_many(prompt_template, experiment=experiment, collection=collection)

 for ratings in criteria_ratings: